Community Involvement and Volunteering

 Community Involvement Experiences for Students Beginning Fall 2018 or Later

 Students beginning Fall 2018 or later must complete the CCEL Module to earn an Honors Experience for their community involvement work.
-For Fall 2018, students must attend the CCEL info session in 106 Northrop on either Friday, September 28th from 2:30–3:30pm or Tuesday, November 6th from 3–4pm.
+A list of CCEL info sessions is available here.

 Community Involvement Resources